Simon Kalouche

 Nimble AI RL

-Deep Multi-Agent Reinforcement Learning for Warehouse Robotics
+Deep Multi-Agent Reinforcement Learning for Multi-task Generalist Warehouse Robots

 Siva Mynepalli, Caglar Gulcehre, Chelsea Finn, Simon Kalouche